hamzamo2men2022932/casadi-on-gpu/README.md

 ---

 This project shows how to take CasADi-generated C code, patch it for CUDA, and evaluate functions directly on the GPU.
-The demo below evaluates **80k** batch of forward kinematics for a floating base 4 dof manipulator robot in under **three milliseconds**.
+The demo below evaluates **80k** samples of floating base forward kinematics for a 4 degree of freedom manipulator in under **three milliseconds**.
 <p align="center">
   <img src="demo.gif" alt="80000 evaluations of forward kinematics" width="3000">
 </p>